joshbegley/nyt-latest/README.md

 `The scientific institute leading the trip denied that its policy had been applied to a specific sex, saying, “Women and men participate in our polar expeditions as equals.”`\
 https://nytimes.com/2020/10/03/world/europe/arctic-mosaic-dress-code.html?searchResultPosition=9

-**Watch Live: Trump’s Physician to Deliver Update on President’s Condition**\
+**Watch: Trump’s Physician Delivers Update on President’s Condition**\
-`Dr. Sean Conley, the White House physician, is expected to address the president’s health.
+`Dr. Sean Conley, the White House physician, addressed the president’s health.
 Mr. Trump is being treated at Walter Reed National Military Medical Center after testing positive for the coronavirus.`\
 https://nytimes.com/video/us/politics/100000007376262/trump-condition-walter-reed-update.html?searchResultPosition=10